AntitheticalElysium/Encoder-Decoder/README.md

 # Encoder-Decoder

-A toy encoder-decoder model to translate English to French
+A complete, from scratch, reimplementation in CuPy of a bidirectional GRU encoder-decoder model, trained to translate sequences in English to French.